Montagu-Chelmsford Report, which formed the basis of the Government of India Act 1919, was published on 8th July 1918.

-- This report introduced the bicameral legislature with 2 houses – Legislative Assembly (forerunner of the Lok Sabha) and the Council of State (forerunner of the Rajya Sabha).
+- This report introduced the bicameral legislature with 2 houses – the Legislative Assembly (forerunner of the Lok Sabha) and the Council of State (forerunner of the Rajya Sabha).

 - The viceroy’s executive council had 8 members out of which 3 were to be Indians.

 - Even though elections were introduced, the franchise was partial in nature, not universal.
 Only certain people who were propertied or had titles or held office could vote.

 - Detailed provisions of the Government of India Act 1919 are given in the BYJU’S NCERT Notes segment.